vernekarakshata/Inventory-Management/README.md

 # Inventory-Jenkins
-This is inventory management project with jenkins
+This is inventory management project with JenkinsFile.